edsml-b7e20b2b/TicTacToe_minimax/test.md

 - Description: Computes the contribution of the Dzyaloshinskii-Moriya Interaction (DMI) energy in a magnetic system.
 - Returns: Total Dzyaloshinskii-Moriya energy.
 -
-- I iterate through all the spins in the lattice, while considering their neighbours.
+- I iterate through all the spins in the lattice while considering their neighbours.
-- The rX and rY variables are adjusted based on the spin's position which influencing subsequent calculations.
+- The rX and rY variables are adjusted based on the spin's position which influences subsequent calculations.
-- In the nested for loop, i calculate the spin(s) energy using this formula :
+- In the nested for loop, I calculate the spin(s) energy using this formula :
 ` Edmi =-J [ Σ(i=0, to I =nx-1)(Σ(j=0, to j=ny-2)  rij*(Si,j* Si,j +1)  +  Σ(j=0, to j =ny-1)(Σ(i=0, to i=nx-2) rij*(Si,j* Si+1,j) ]`
 The dot product of Edmi1 and Edmi2 is accumulated to obtain the total DMI energy (totalEdmi).
-The final DMI energy is computed as -self.D multiplied by totalEdmi.
+The final DMI energy is ` -self.D *  totalEdmi` .
 The calculated DMI energy is then returned.

 ```